mabruere/covid-analysis/README.md

 # COVID-19 Vaccination Data Visualization

-This repository contains R code for visualizing COVID-19 vaccination data using the `tidyverse`, `data.table`, `Hmisc`, and `ggplot2` packages.
+This repository contains R code for visualizing COVID-19 vaccination data.
 The code reads vaccination data from a CSV file and creates visualizations to show the percentage of vaccinated people in the Netherlands and other selected countries over time.

 ## Overview